abanoubayed/image-tagging-system-using-florence2-and-DETR/README.md

 streamlit run app.py
 ```
 ## Project Highlights
-•System Design: Leveraged AWS services for data storage, model hosting, and scalability, creating a robust cloud-based infrastructure.
+System Design: Leveraged AWS services for data storage, model hosting, and scalability, creating a robust cloud-based infrastructure.

-•System Development: Utilized the Florence-2 model for accurate caption generation and the DETR model for effective zero-shot object detection.
+System Development: Utilized the Florence-2 model for accurate caption generation and the DETR model for effective zero-shot object detection.

-•System Deployment: Deployed the application on Streamlit, providing a user-friendly interface for real-time image tagging and captioning accessible through a web-based platform.
+System Deployment: Deployed the application on Streamlit, providing a user-friendly interface for real-time image tagging and captioning accessible through a web-based platform.
 ## Contributing
 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.